pnlhub/connector-binance/README.md

 # connector-binance
-Python API connector for Binance
+## Python API connector for Binance
+#### This simple example will be useful for beginner programmers.